darwinia-network/crab-docs/docs/builders/integrations/indexers/thegraph.md

  - **repository** — refers to the Github repo of the subgraph
  - **schema/file** — refers to the location of the `schema.graphql` file
  - **dataSources/name** — refers to the name of the Subgraph
  - **network** — refers to the network name.
-This value **must** be set to `mbase` for any Subgraph being deployed to Moonbase Alpha
+This value **must** be set to `mbase` for any Subgraph being deployed to pangolin Alpha
  - **dataSources/source/address** — refers to the address of the contract of interest
  - **dataSources/source/abi** — refers to where the interface of the contract is stored inside the `types` folder created with the `codegen` command
  - **dataSources/source/startBlock** — refers to the start block from which the indexing will start.
 Ideally, this value should be close to the block the contract was created in.
-You can use [Blockscout](https://moonbase-blockscout.testnet.moonbeam.network/) to get this information by providing the contract address.
-For this example, the contract was created at block `{{ networks.moonbase.thegraph.block_number }}`
+You can use [Blockscout](https://pangolin-blockscout.testnet.moonbeam.network/) to get this information by providing the contract address.
+For this example, the contract was created at block `{{ networks.pangolin.thegraph.block_number }}`
  - **dataSources/mapping/file** — refers to the location of the mapping file
  - **dataSources/mapping/entities** — refers to the definitions of the entities in the `schema.graphql` file
  - **dataSources/abis/name** — refers to where the interface of the contract is stored inside the `types/dataSources/name`